SirGnip/ClipDashboard/notes.md

 # roadmap

-Iteration #1 - minimal features so I use it instead of Python one
+Iteration #1 - (DONE) minimal features so I use it instead of Python one

 - x make Receive bigger so it is easy to click
 - x double click to receive item